What Is PCI Compliance & How Does It Affect Your Business?

 - Virtual terminal card reader

 The PCI Council lays out what merchants need to do based on the scope factors above.
-Merchants that don’t have the in-house expertise typically hire a Qualified Security Assessor that is vetted and approved by the PCI Council to perform on-site assessments and determine the PCI scope and make recommendations.
+Merchants who don’t have the in-house expertise typically hire a Qualified Security Assessor (QSA) vetted and approved by the PCI Council to perform on-site assessments, determine the required PCI scope, and make recommendations.
 Essentially, security assessors are independent consultants who adhere to the PCI Data Security Standard Assessment Procedures.
-You can learn more about QSAs and access a list of qualified companies and individuals on the PCI Security Standards site.
+You can learn more about QSAs and access a list of qualified companies and individuals on the PCI Security Standards Council website.

-Some best practices worth mentioning for any business include not using default passwords, keeping firewalls updated, only storing payment information appropriately (e.g., not in a notebook or a Word doc), updating software, and keeping any permissions and documentation as needed.
+Best practices that you’ll have to do on your own include not using default passwords, keeping firewalls updated, only storing payment information appropriately (e.g., not in a notebook or a Word document), updating software, and keeping any permissions and documentation as needed.

-- Building and maintaining a secure network (e.g., always use a properly configured firewall, never use default passwords)
+- Build and maintain a secure network (e.g., always use a properly configured firewall, never use default passwords)

-- Protect cardholder data (e.g., encryption or tokenization in transit)
+- Protect cardholder data (e.g., use encryption or tokenization for all transactions)

-- Supporting a vulnerability management program (e.g., anti-virus software updates)
+- Support a vulnerability management program (e.g., use anti-virus software and keep it updated)

-- Implementing strong access control measures (e.g., unique IDs for all employees, issued on a strictly need-to-know basis)
+- Implement strong access control measures (e.g., unique IDs for all employees, issued on a strictly need-to-know basis)

 - Regularly monitor and test networks (e.g., track and monitor access points to your network)

-- Maintaining information security policies (e.g., general admin security)
+- Maintain and follow information security policies (e.g., general administrative security)